DoTheEvo/selfhosted-apps-docker/arch_linux_host_install/readme.md

 `sudo dd bs=4M if=archlinux-2020.05.01-x86_64.iso of=/dev/sdX status=progress oflag=direct`

-The above command will fuck your machine up if you dunno what you are doing
+The above command will fuck your machine up if you dunno what you are doing.

 # Boot from the usb